-California Jedi was founded in July, 2012 by Kai-An Tatok to create an offline network of Jedi to train and grow together on the path.
-California Jedi strives to nurture the growth of its members, give back to the Jedi Community through supporting Jedi of quality and building training resources, and serve our communities through our path.
+California Jedi was founded in July, 2012 by Kai-An Tatok to create an offline network of Jedi to train and grow together on the path in the state of California.
+California Jedi strives to nurture the growth of its members, give back to the Jedi Community by supporting Jedi of quality and building training resources, and serve our communities through our path.

 The California Jedi Logo was designed by John Kopp, and represents some of the values of California Jedi.
 The red star, taken from the California flag, represents our focus on local, offline training; we are committed to real-life training here in our home state.
+The green circle is a symbol of our connection to the world around us, both our planet and those who live here, and to each other.
 The dark brown wings, a recognizable symbol of the Jedi, represent the path and our love for the wisdom that has come before us, and that we continue to draw from the community and the fiction.
 The white horizon represents our commitment to progress and growth; we constantly seek to improve, change, and push at the boundaries of tradition and at our personal limitations to better ourselves, our community, and the world around us.